-Note: This page was last updated in August 2020 and is intended only for members of the Institute for Nonprofit News (INN), the Local Independent Online News Publishers (LION), the NJ News Commons and Facebook Journalism Project grantees under a Facebook-supported program to enhance the social media skills of small, independent and nonprofit news organizations.
+Note: This page was last updated in February 2021 and is intended only for members of the Institute for Nonprofit News (INN), the Local Independent Online News Publishers (LION), Racial Equity in Journalism Fund grantees, the NJ News Commons and Facebook Journalism Project grantees under a Facebook-supported program to enhance the social media skills of small, independent and nonprofit news organizations.
 The program is being coordinated by the Center for Cooperative Media at Montclair State University.

 The Center for Cooperative Media is home to the Facebook Fundamentals desk, a partnership with the Facebook Journalism Project to provide ongoing support via our virtual Facebook help desk and small group webinars with Center consultants.
 Beginning in September 2020, the Facebook Fundamentals desk will also offer free social media strategy audits for local, independent and/or nonprofit news publishers in North America.
-These resources and the social audit program are free of charge and are available to members of LION (Local Independent Nonprofit News), INN (the Institute for Nonprofit News), members of the NJ News Commons, as well as Facebook Journalism Project grantees.
+These resources and the social audit program are free of charge and are available to members of LION (Local Independent Nonprofit News), INN (the Institute for Nonprofit News), current Racial Equity in Journalism Fund grantees, and members of the NJ News Commons, as well as Facebook Journalism Project grantees.

 Below is a list of links to basic tools and channels you should know about as it relates to some of the major social platforms, as well as resources you have access to as part of this project.